Save Money and Time with our Florida Travel Tips

 For other coupon ideas visit the Chamber of Commerce of your destination city and don’t forget the lobby of your hotel.
 Some bargains can be found by asking desk clerks when checking into your hotel.

 Member Discounts Rock!
-(AARP, AAA, Florida Residents, Military and first responders)
+(AARP, AAA, Florida Residents, Military and First Responders)

-Time of Year Travel
+Time of Year Travel – Florida Travel Tips Tells You When

 If you can avoid peak seasons in Florida, you can save a ton of cash.
-For instance, during spring break on Clearwater Beach rooms that sell for $250 per night in off-season start to cost $600 per night from the middle of February to the middle of May.
+For instance, during spring break on Clearwater Beach rooms that sell for $250 per night in the off-season start to cost $600 per night from the middle of February to the middle of May.

 Peak season (and holiday) rates also apply to rental cars, major theme parks, airlines and family attractions.
 A trip for a family of four in March for a week may cost $7-8000, while the same trip could cost half that in September or October.